LeeAnnEditor/o365hq/blog/Make your way to zero-trust network security with Microsoft 365.md

 +++

-The notion of zero-trust was introduced back in 2010 by John Kindervag, but recently it has gained extra notoriety and interest in security industry primarily due to the volume of data breaches, we've seen across organizations.
-These breaches proved that traditional network perimeter architectures have serious flaws, and just don't work in today's world of progressive workforce mobility, a movement to cloud services, and [BYOD]{.caps} model.
+The notion of zero-trust was introduced back in 2010 by John Kindervag, but recently it has gained extra notoriety and interest in the security industry, primarily due to the volume of data breaches we've seen across organizations.
+These breaches proved that traditional network perimeter architectures have serious flaws and just don't work in today's world of progressive workforce mobility, a movement to cloud services, and [BYOD]{.caps} model.

-The crux of zero-trust concept is about making sure every time a resource is accessed you can assess, how trustworthy that access or request is.
+The crux of the zero-trust concept is about making sure that every time a resource is accessed, you can assess how trustworthy that access or request is.

-When we think about Zero Trust, it's more like Zero Trust in the network, where:
+When we think about zero trust, it's more like zero trust in the network, where:

 -   *Every asset* you have is available *on the open internet* (because that's the way things are in real life).
--   You *assume breach*, supposing that somebody's already in the network and you have to set up policies, and controls to avoid data leakage.
+-   You *assume breach*, supposing that somebody's already in the network and you have to set up policies and controls to avoid data leakage.
 -   There's *no inherited trust*, and you must *always verify*.

-Organizations today are connected to a variety of complex ecosystems -- they have broad on-premises infrastructure, they are leveraging cloud services, have vast array of partners with access to their network, they may be using IoT devices to manage buildings and infrastructure, industrial control systems, have supply chains in terms of doing B2B types of transactions.
-Handling all that stuff requires a complex approach to integrated protection and governance of sensitive data across devices, apps and cloud services.
+Organizations today are connected to a variety of complex ecosystems -- they have broad on-premises infrastructure, they are leveraging cloud services, have a vast array of partners with access to their network; they may be using IoT devices to manage buildings and infrastructure, industrial control systems, and have supply chains in terms of doing B2B types of transactions.
+Handling all that requires a complex approach to integrated protection and governance of sensitive data across devices, apps, and cloud services.
 This is what Microsoft has to
 offer:

 ![](https://o365hq.com/images/345.png)

-Zero-trust concept here is built around identity and conditional access.
+The zero-trust concept here is built around identity and conditional access.
-Creating a policy, you may use various conditions, under which controls, managing access to data, are implemented.
-For example, your company will be able to define conditions, based on things like which users are trying to sign in, with which application, which device they are using, and wherein the world are they trying to sign in from.
+Creating a policy, you may use various conditions under which controls and managing access to data are implemented.
+For example, your company will be able to define conditions based on things like which users are trying to sign in, with which application, which device they are using, and where in the world they are trying to sign in from.

-Let's see, how zero trust works from the position of admins, setting up policies, and the perspective of users doing their job.
-In the end, we'll share some best practices.
+Let's see how zero trust works from the position of admins, setting up policies, and the perspective of users doing their job.
+At the end, we'll share some best practices.

 ### Admin's view